albertllousas/monads-explained/readme.md

    will lose it.
 2. Check the implementation: Really?
 Not clean, a consumer should not know about the implementation details.
-3. Sure, come back to java where you can type it with `throws NegativeAmountException`, only one problem, since your method is throwing exceptions you can not pass the function around, bye bye High-Order-Functions.
+3. Sure, come back to java where you can type it with `throws NegativeAmountException`, only one problem, since your method is throwing checked exceptions you can not pass the function around, bye bye High-Order-Functions.
+Maybe you can find a workaround to pass it, yeah, just a workaround.

 > Ok, fine, you got me bro